Observable: Quantum mechanics

-In quantum physics, observables manifest as linear operators on a Hilbert space representing the state space of quantum states.
-The eigenvalues of observables are real numbers that correspond to possible values the dynamical variable represented by the observable can be measured as having.
-That is, observables in quantum mechanics assign real numbers to outcomes of particular measurements, corresponding to the eigenvalue of the operator with respect to the system's measured quantum state.
+In quantum mechanics, observables manifest as self-adjoint operators on a separable complex Hilbert space representing the quantum state space.
+Observables assign values to outcomes of particular measurements, corresponding to the eigenvalue of the operator.
+If these outcomes represent physically allowable states (i.e. those that belong to the Hilbert space) the eigenvalues are real; however, the converse is not necessarily true.
 As a consequence, only certain measurements can determine the value of an observable for some state of a quantum system.
 In classical mechanics, any measurement can be made to determine the value of an observable.

 The relation between the state of a quantum system and the value of an observable requires some linear algebra for its description.
 In the mathematical formulation of quantum mechanics, up to a phase constant, pure states are given by non-zero vectors in a Hilbert space V. Two vectors v and w are considered to specify the same state if and only if $\mathbf{w} = c\mathbf{v}$ for some non-zero $c \in \Complex$.
 Observables are given by self-adjoint operators on V. Not every self-adjoint operator corresponds to a physically meaningful observable.
 Also, not all physical observables are associated with non-trivial self-adjoint operators.
 For example, in quantum theory, mass appears as a parameter in the Hamiltonian, not as a non-trivial operator.
-For the case of a system of particles, the space V consists of functions called wave functions or state vectors.

 In the case of transformation laws in quantum mechanics, the requisite automorphisms are unitary (or antiunitary) linear transformations of the Hilbert space V. Under Galilean relativity or special relativity, the mathematics of frames of reference is particularly simple, considerably restricting the set of physically meaningful observables.

 In quantum mechanics, measurement of observables exhibits some seemingly unintuitive properties.
 Specifically, if a system is in a state described by a vector in a Hilbert space, the measurement process affects the state in a non-deterministic but statistically predictable way.
 In particular, after a measurement is applied, the state description by a single vector may be destroyed, being replaced by a statistical ensemble.
 The irreversible nature of measurement operations in quantum physics is sometimes referred to as the measurement problem and is described mathematically by quantum operations.
 By the structure of quantum operations, this description is mathematically equivalent to that offered by the relative state interpretation where the original system is regarded as a subsystem of a larger system and the state of the original system is given by the partial trace of the state of the larger system.